Postnatal depression and perinatal mental health

 - repeatedly asking people around you for reassurance that your baby hasn't been hurt or abused

-- mentally going over what happened each day to reassure yourself that you've not been responsible for harming your baby
+- going over what happened each day to reassure yourself that you haven't harmed your baby.

 I spent the first few months of my daughter's life consumed with anxiety that I would somehow contaminate her.
 My hands were raw from constant washing.
 I got the help I needed and am finally enjoying being a mummy.

-The main treatment for OCD is cognitive behavioural therapy (CBT), particularly a specific form of CBT called exposure and response prevention (ERP).
-This is a talking treatment that helps you understand how your OCD works and what you need to do to overcome it.
+ERP is a talking therapy that helps you understand how your OCD works and what you need to do to overcome it.
 Your therapist will help you confront your obsessions and learn how to resist the urge to carry out compulsions.

-See our pages on CBT and on treatments for OCD for more information.
+See our page on treatments for OCD for more information.

 During my second pregnancy, I had an experience seeing blood on a public toilet seat which led onto a severe obsession with the irrational thought that I had contracted HIV.
 This irrational thought took over my life.
 It turned into what felt like a huge monster.

-For more ideas, see our page on how you can look after your mental health in general when becoming a parent.
+For more ideas, see our page on ways to look after your mental health when becoming a parent.